emfcamp/Website/README.md

 Or, you can create an account and simultaneously make it an admin by using `./flask make_admin -e email@domain.tld`

 E-mail sending is disabled in development (but is printed out on the console).
 You can also log in directly by setting `BYPASS_LOGIN=True` in `config/development.cfg` and then using a URL of the form e.g. `/login/admin@test.invalid`.

-### Testing payments

-The easiest way to test the payments flow (marginally less easy if you don't have a Stripe account) is to use Stripe test keys and pay by card with Stripe's test cards.
-To test incoming webhooks you can use a service like ngrok or tailscale funnel to expose your local dev instance to the web (temporarily!).

 ### Database Migrations